abrosen/classroom/LaptopGuide.md

 You do need one you can rely on, that you can get to work in about a minute or less of hitting the power button, and that has a battery life of lecture's duration.

 However, not everyone can simply go out and buy a new laptop.
-Sometimes we need to make due with what
+Sometimes we need to make due with what is availble.

 TL;DR Students in my class are required to have a laptop.
 Be happy with it.
 If you are not happy with it, you should look at the options in this guide.

-If you cannot afford a
+If you cannot afford a laptop, please speak to me as soon as you possibly can.

 # Using a Laptop for note-taking